ASFOpenSARlab/opensarlab-notebooks/NISAR/README.md

 **This directory is intended for members of the NISAR Science Team only.**

-[NISAR](https://nisar.jpl.nasa.gov/) is an up-and-coming "dedicated U.S. and Indian InSAR mission, in partnership with ISRO, optimized for studying hazards and global environmental change".
+"Using advanced radar imaging that will provide an unprecedented, detailed view of Earth, the NASA-ISRO Synthetic Aperture Radar, or [NISAR](https://nisar.jpl.nasa.gov/nisarmission/), satellite is designed to observe and take measurements of some of the planet's most complex processes, including ecosystem disturbances, ice-sheet collapse, and natural hazards such as earthquakes, tsunamis, volcanoes and landslides."
-Members of the NISAR science team are developing high level products able to process the enormous amount of SAR data the mission is expected to produce.
+To support the mission, members of the NISAR science team are developing high level products able to process the enormous amount of SAR data the mission is expected to produce.
 Prototypes of the products are being created and shared using Jupyter Notebooks ran on ASF's Jupyter Hub Platform.
 While this repo is open to the public, this directory and it's contents are intended for use only by NISAR Science Team members.